jonagard/dot_matrix_clock/README.md

 up (the classic red-glow, 7-segment, fake-wood clocks) had these functions, so I'm not motivated.

 The RTC supports two alarms but I intend to only support one.
-I plan on using the second alarm in the implementation of snooze.
+The second alarm is used in the implementation of snooze.

 ### Goals